21 of the Worst Marketing Campaigns, Flops, Follies & Faux Pasby Grasshopper Team Published in Marketing & Brands on

 16. Bait & Switch Phone Campaign

-Goal: Create a large stealth marketing campaign in which the company hired attractive actors and actresses to ride around on Vespa Scooters and hand out their phone numbers at bars and restaurants.
+Goal: Create a large stealth marketing campaign in which the company hired attractive actors and actresses to ride around on Vespa Scooters and hand out their business phone numbers at bars and restaurants.
 Once dialed, the numbers lead to Vespa dealerships and customer service representatives happy to take your call!

 Chalk it up to another failed marketing attempt.
 People were upset and rightfully so.
 Although come on.
 It’s happened to the best of us.
 You’re out, you get a number, you wait the appropriate amount of time to call and…”Hello Vespa dealership, how can we serve your transportation needs today?”